hariszaf/pema-tutorials/MDWAO_hands_on.md

    * Move back to the `my_analysis` directory and open the `metadata.csv` file
    * Paste these 3 lines and save your changes

+7. Edit the `parameters.tsv` file

+   * Open the `parameters.tsv` file and change the value of the `outputFolderName` parameter to anything you would like

+   * Save your changes and close the file.
+Make sure the name of the file is exactly as it should, i.e `parameters.tsv`.

-7. Upload your `analysis_directory` to the VSC cluste
+8. Upload your `analysis_directory` to the VSC cluste

    * Open a terminal and go to the `pema-mdawo` directory that you downloaded on your computer.
 Assuming that the `pema-mdawo` repository is on your `/home` directory, you need to run